Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 Yes, you have to book Dolmabahce Palace tickets.
 You can enter any time during the operating hours.

-We recommend you spend at least 1 to 2 hours inside the palace to explore the interiors and halls of the Dolmabahce Palace to the fullest.
+We recommend you spend at least 1 to 2 hours inside the palace to explore the interiors and halls of Dolmabahce Palace to the fullest.

-Are group visits allowed at the Dolmabahce Palace?
+Are group visits allowed at Dolmabahce Palace?

-Yes, you can visit the Dolmabahce Palace with a group.
+Yes, you can visit Dolmabahce Palace with a group.
 However, you must inform the authorities in advance and secure permission to ensure that you can visit the palace comfortably.

-Where is the Dolmabahce Palace located in Istanbul?
+Where is Dolmabahce Palace located in Istanbul?

-The Dolmabahce Palace has two entrances- the main entrance or the Imperial Gate and the Gate of Treasury.
+Dolmabahce Palace has two entrances- the main entrance or the Imperial Gate and the Gate of Treasury.
 If you use a wheelchair, use the main entrance.
 It has ramps and elevators to make navigation easier for visitors with limited mobility.

-While there is no fixed dress code that you have to follow at the Dolmabahce Palace, if you are visiting the Dolmabahce Mosque, wear clothes that cover your shoulders and knees.
+While there is no fixed dress code that you have to follow at Dolmabahce Palace, if you are visiting the Dolmabahce Mosque, wear clothes that cover your shoulders and knees.

-Are prams allowed in the Dolmabahce Palace?
+Are prams allowed inside Dolmabahce Palace?

-No, strollers are not allowed inside the Dolmabahce Palace.
+No, strollers are not allowed inside Dolmabahce Palace.
 Since there are no elevators to the second floor, you will find it difficult to navigate the palace with a stroller.

 Is photography permitted in the Dolmabahce Palace?

-Is there a cloakroom at the Dolmabahce Palace?
+Is there a cloakroom at Dolmabahce Palace?

 Yes, if you reserve around 2 hours, you will be able to explore all the halls and interiors of the Dolmabahce Palace to the fullest.

-Is the Dolmabahce Palace worth visiting?
+Is Dolmabahce Palace worth visiting?